-These two objectives, which can sometimes be contradictory, will lead the city in a long-term development process which is largely or only partly manageable for the institutions concerned.
-In fact, transport infrastructure plays a structural role for all urban activities and the organisation of the urban transport system will have significant economic, social and environmental consequences.
+These two objectives, which can sometimes be contradictory, will lead the city towards long-term development which is largely manageable for the institutions concerned.
+In fact, transport infrastructure plays a structural role for all urban activities and the organisation of the urban transport system will have significant economic, social and environmental benefits.
 The international experience shows different models of urban development and associated transport systems.
 The sustainability of these models is often questioned and, generally speaking, it can be noted that the development of a multimodal system is necessary;

-This is why urban mobility development must lead authorities to think in terms of an urban transport system that combines all uses of the public space and all modes of transport: public, private and active.
+This is why urban mobility development must lead authorities to think in terms of an urban transport system that combines all uses of public areas and all modes of transport: public, private and active.

-The sharing of the public space will constitute one of the challenges faced by urban policy makers over the next 20 years.
+The sharing of public areas will constitute one of the challenges faced by urban policy makers over the next 20 years.
 Will public authorities be able to respond to this challenge?
-This question is particularly relevant when considering the institutional organisations of different cities and metropolitan areas in which a single body is rarely responsible for transport and where institutional coordination is not always effective.
-The fragmentation of authority in matters related to transport does not favour a rational use of funds nor the seamless organisation of the various modes of transport.
+This question is particularly relevant when considering the institutional organisations of different cities and metropolitan areas which a single body is rarely responsible for transport and in which institutional coordination is not always effective.
+The fragmentation of authority in matters transport does not favour a rational use of funds nor the seamless organisation of the various modes of transport.
 However, all institutional changes require time and the chance to mature; successive steps will certainly allow a better form of organisation to take shape.
 Nevertheless, in developing cities which are experiencing high growth, much has to be done in a very short period of time.
 But it is important to understand that these short-term actions do define long-term directions.

-How much funding is necessary for the transport system?
+How much does a transport system cost?